 Site goes live

 With everything successfully tested and all the checklist boxes ticked, it's time to release the new site to the rest of the world.
 Creating a winning design is only the first step towards success though.
-Next, you'll want to promote it and ensure that search engines can find it.
+Next, you'll want to promote it and ensure that search engines can find it and I can help you with both of those.

-*Our standard testing suite includes the latest versions of Chrome, Safari, Firefox and Opera, and Internet Explorer 9 and 8.
-Support for Internet Explorer 7 is not included by default, but can be specially requested.
-We no longer support Internet Explorer 6.
+*The standard testing suite includes the latest versions of Chrome, Safari, Firefox and Opera, and Microsoft Edge.
+Support for Internet Explorer is not included by default, but can be specially requested.